PhoenixRei/Realtools-BLVCK-FORK/README.md

 - Private Notes
 - Public Notes

+Presets can now also be **renamed directly**.
+There is no longer a need to create a new preset just to change its name — simply use the rename button on the existing preset.

 Private Notes and Public Notes have been added to the preset system so that the same placeholder functionality can be used for more detailed breeding records and player-facing information.

 <img width="550" height="658" alt="notes-presets-preview" src="https://github.com/user-attachments/assets/55b94a5c-0eba-46f2-b71b-9b18cf5cae80" />